elixir-lang/elixir/lib/elixir/pages/getting-started/protocols.md

 With protocols, however, we are no longer stuck having to continuously modify the same module to support more and more data types.
 For example, we could spread the `defimpl` calls above over multiple files and Elixir will dispatch the execution to the appropriate implementation based on the data type.
 Functions defined in a protocol may have more than one input, but the **dispatching will always be based on the data type of the first input**.

 One of the most common protocols you may encounter is the `String.Chars` protocol: implementing its `to_string/1` function for your custom structs will tell the Elixir kernel how to represent them as strings.
-We will explore all built-in protocols later.
+We will explore all the built-in protocols later.
 For now, let's implement our own.

 ## Example